Imagine-Programming/hindsight/README.md

 Simply clone and open the solution in Visual Studio.
 A compiled version of distorm is included, but building distorm is trivial as they ship a solution file with a static library configuration as well.

 ## Release History
+- **0.6.2.0alpha**:
+    - added a flag to the replay subcommand that enables pausing the terminal after the replay, keeping it open.
+This might be useful in file-associations (open-with).
 - **0.6.1.0alpha**:
     - quick fix of RTTI information indentation.
 - **0.6.0.0alpha**: